 The Group bases its impairment calculation on detailed projections which are prepared separately for each of the Group's CGU to which the individual assets are allocated.
-These projections are generally covering a period of five years.
-A long-term growth rate is calculated and applied to project future cash flows after the fifth year.
+These forecasts generally cover a maximum period of five years or less if only reliable forecasts for a period of less than five years can be prepared for specific CGUs. long-term growth rate is calculated and applied to project future cash flows after the fifth year.

 For assets excluding goodwill, an assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
 If such indication exists, the Group estimates the asset's or CGU's recoverable amount.
 A previously recognized impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognized.
 The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.
-Such reversal is recognized in the consolidated statement of income.
+Such reversal is recognized in the consolidated statement of profit or loss.